iuriabetco/use-svi/README.md

 # 1. URL generation and metadata logging
 The sampling interval (in meters) can be modified by changing the distance value.
 For each sampling point, four Google Street View URLs are generated, corresponding to the cardinal directions (0°, 90°, 180°, and 270°).

-The `generate_image_url()` function constructs these URLs based on geographic coordinates and viewing angles.

 For each image, the following metadata are recorded:
 - Geographic coordinates (latitude and longitude)